Do You Need Mortgage Life Insurance Protection?

 We exchanged e-mails and it turned out that S was anxious to get an answer about the life insurance.
 Her husband’s birthday was coming up and she wanted to get the insurance in case she needed it before the premium went up any further.

-My suggestion at that point was to apply for the coverage even though I’m not a huge fan of this type of policy.
-It’s very similar to guaranteed issue term life insurance, which I don’t endorse either.
+I told her that of course she could apply for the coverage even though I’m not a huge fan of this type of policy.
+It’s very similar to guaranteed issue term life insurance, which I don’t usually endorse either.
 But she could always cancel the policy once she and her husband were approved if she decided she didn’t need it later.

 In that same e-mail, I asked more questions.
 There was one thing that was puzzling me.
 They really didn’t have all that much debt left to pay and I knew the premiums would be high for this kind of insurance.
 Did they need the insurance?
 I couldn’t see why.

 I figured, since they had enough income to live and pay the mortgage, why buy the insurance?
-It’s not easy to get senior term life insurance.
+It’s not easy to get life insurance as you age.

 The one risk this couple has is if ONE of them dies, resulting in a decrease in income.
-I didn’t have all the information I needed but in that case, insurance could have been a solution – but barring that, I just didn’t see the need.
+I didn’t have all the information I needed but in that case, insurance could be a solution – but barring that, I just didn’t see the need.
+You follow me?
+If they either one would have enough to pay the bills and keep the house (if that’s what they want), why pay those premiums?

-In the end, the couple decided to simply use the money they would have paid for the insurance and apply that towards the mortgage.
-I believe it was a smart decision.
+In the end, the couple decided to skip the insurance and simply use the money they would have paid for the insurance and apply that towards paying down the mortgage.
+I believe it was a smart decision for these people.
+Of course, it could be different for you.

 Here are the takeaways: